idknox/sales-tax/README.md

+Description:

+I intended to break the problem into 4 roles:

+1. A line item for each product entry.
+2. A tax calculator to handle all tax data.
+3. An order which takes line items and produces a receipt that is composed of line items with after-tax cost, tax total and order total.
+4. A CSV reader to open the input file and populate line items.

+I forewent the tax calculator and instead gave the line item the responsibility of managing its own tax data.
+I am overall not satisfied with this, as it does not effectively separate concerns, but this was my first time building anything in Java.

+I used Double over BigDecimal since we are rounding the tax to .05, and thus losing precision regardless of what structure is used to represent the data.

+Instructions:

+Run Main with the desired input csv file as the first argument.
+Output will print to console.
+JUnit tests ensure solution works correctly.

+Problem:

 Sales Taxes

 Basic sales tax is applicable at a rate of 10% on all goods, except books, food, and medical products that are exempt.
 Import duty is an additional sales tax applicable on all imported goods at a rate of 5%, with no exemptions.